GT-CURA/complete_streets/step2_elements/sidewalk/README.md

 - **Python scripts** in `utils_automation`
   Contains modularized Python scripts supporting the automated pipeline.
 The main workflow can be executed via main.py

+- **`/outputs_automation`**
+  Directory containing downloaded images, segmentation masks, and estimated width outputs generated automatically when running the tool on the example input file.

 - **`/manual_collection`**
   Includes guidance and scripts for manual labeling of sidewalk edges.